If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Cons: Not intended to be used for charging devices.

-If you’re looking for a sleek and simple option, this option from Aukey comes in a color similar to Apple’s “space gray,” so it’ll match your Apple devices well.
+If you’re looking for a sleek and simple option, this option from WONKEGONKE is stick-like in its design to offer a slim and easy to transport option for travel.
 It has four total ports: three on the side and one on the end.
-The entire unit weighs less than two ounces and less than a half-inch thick, making it a great option for taking on the go.
-All of the ports are USB 3.0, which offer faster transfer speeds compared with USB 2.0.
+The entire unit is slightly over a quarter of an inch thick, making it a great option for taking on the go.
+Three of the ports are USB 3.0, which offers faster transfer speeds compared with USB 2.0, although there is a 2.0 there as well.

 Pros: Sleek and highly portable option.
 USB 3.0 for faster transfer speeds.